École polytechnique: Admission

-There are two ways to enter the Polytechnicien Engineer program.
+There are two ways to enter the Ingénieur polytechnicien program.
 The first way is through a very selective competitive examination that requires at least two years of intensive preparation after high school in classes préparatoires.
 The second way is to do undergraduate studies at another university.
 There is a week of written exams in the spring, followed by oral exams in the summer.

 About 400 French students are admitted to the school each year.
 Foreign students who have completed a classe préparatoire can also enter through the same competitive examination.
 In total, there are about 100 foreign students admitted to this cycle each year.
-Foreign students from European or American universities can also be admitted as part of an exchange program for a semester or a year..
+Foreign students from European or American universities can also be admitted as part of an exchange program for a semester or a year.